Fallonava/frontend-simed/README.md

 4. Open a Pull Request.

 ---
-© 2025 SIMED Development Team.
+© 2025 Fallonava Development Team.
 All Rights Reserved.